ttrahan/gcd-project/README.md

    * 'test/y_test.txt'
    * 'train/subject_train.txt'
    * 'test/subject_test.txt'
-(Descriptions for each data set appear in the original codebook from the study authors below)
+(Descriptions for each data set appear in the original README below)

-##The following steps were performed to prepare the data set:
+####The following steps were performed to prepare the data set:

 1. Download source data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Merge the training and test subject data sets and the related dimensional data